 If you want the tickets for the Dee Stand, ensure you get them in advance for the discounted price of £15 for each adult.
 This will save you £2 on the actual day.
 As in the past, there will be group tickets for sale for both the Open Course and Dee Stand tickets.
 Purchase 10 tickets in any of the enclosures and you will get an extra free ticket.

-The deadline to buy tickets, if you want to receive them in your mail is Friday 3 May 2019.
+The deadline to buy tickets, if you want to receive them in your mail is Wednesday 29 April 2020.
 After this, the tickets will have to be collected on the event day at Box Office.
 If you are buying Tattersalls or Dee Stand ticket, you can print the ticket at home to avoid the postage stamp.
-The Hospitality packages for the fixture went on sale starting on Friday 2 November 2018.
+Hospitality packages for Tote Chester Cup Day are now on general sale.
+Find out about the restaurant packages available on the day on this page, or contact the Hospitality team on 01244 304 631.

 The Family Fun day